-Many of the University's collaborative partners are based overseas, in countries with different educational traditions and backgrounds to those of the UK.
+Many of Cardiff Met collaborative partners are based overseas, in countries with different educational traditions and backgrounds to those of the UK.
 In our partnership and collaborative work internationally, we are keen to respect the various traditions.
-However, since students will be enrolled on UK university programmes and will in time receive a UK University degree, it is also important to understand there are certain norms, procedures and regulations in the UK higher education system that will have to be followed as part of our collaboration.
+However, since students will be enrolled on UK university programmes and will in time receive a UK university degree, it is also important to understand there are certain norms, procedures and regulations in the UK higher education system that will have to be followed as part of our collaboration.

-Please find below links to several important sources of information in relation to the UK higher education system in general and more specifically to the University's requirements.
+Please find below links to several important sources of information in relation to the UK higher education system in general and more specifically to the university's requirements.

 It is essential that key staff involved in any collaboration are made aware of these documents, understand the key elements and disseminate the relevant information to colleagues across the organisation.

-If you have any queries or would like further guidance, please contact the Quality Enhancement Directorate at ged@cardiffmet.ac.uk operates.
-Universities UK International has produced a 'Guide to UK Higher Education and
+If you have any queries or would like further guidance, please contact the Quality Enhancement Directorate at qed@cardiffmet.ac.uk